Children in the Library

 Collection Development Policy

 The library collects resources and materials in all formats to support the needs of students, staff, faculty, and community borrowers.
 Collections focus on academic needs first, then on works by and about underrepresented groups, and then on adding materials and resources to enhance literacy.
 Within budgetary constraints, the library strives to provide a balanced collection with diverse and differing points of view or intellectual thought.
 User suggestions for the acquisition of new materials are welcomed and given full consideration.
 Library staff make all final decisions regarding additions to collections, staying within established budgetary guidelines and with reference to established review sources.

-The library accepts gifts of books and other materials if they are determined to be appropriate additions to the collections.
+The library accepts gifts of books and other materials if they are determined to be appropriate additions to the collection.
 Accepted gifts may be added to library collections, offered to the college community, donated to charity, recycled, or discarded as appropriate.
 Donors may request a letter from the Library director acknowledging the quantity of their gift, but no dollar value will be assigned.
 Library staff make all final decisions regarding the acceptance of gift materials.

 Community Users Policy